It’s with so much excitement and anticipation that we’re announcing our latest challenge, and this one feels particularly important

 Besides it being a completely emission-free trip, the route will take us to virtually every corner of this island.
 We could witness nothing but overwhelming natural beauty, wild animals and undisturbed lands.
-But, on the other hand, our journey could be a mess of busy roads, littered landscapes and national parks which may just serve as buffets for hordes of livestock.
+But, on the other hand, our journey could be a mess of busy roads, littered landscapes and over-developed ‘national parks’.

 In honesty, we don’t know what to expect.

 However it turns out, the challenge will be documented and the experience shared.
 We’ll also be tracking our route for others to follow.